BRIEF BIOGRAPHICAL SKETCH OF ANDREW HUGINE, JR.

-Dr. Andrew Hugine, Jr., is the 11th President of Alabama Agricultural Mechanical University.
-Prior to his appointment at Alabama A&M University, he served his alma mater, South Carolina State University, as President.
+Dr. Andrew Hugine, Jr. is the 11th President of Alabama Agricultural Mechanical University.
+Prior to his appointment at Alabama A&M University, he served his alma mater, South Carolina State University as President.
 Other higher education positions held during his lengthy and productive career spanning more than three decades include Director of Special Services Program; Director of University Year for Action Program; Research Fellow; Assistant and Director of Institutional Self-Study; Assistant Vice President for Academic Affairs; Professor of Mathematics; and Interim Executive Vice President and Chief Operating Officer.
-He also served as an instructor of mathematics at Beaufort High School in Beaufort, South Carolina; Graduate Teaching Assistant; and Assistant Professor of Institutional Research at Michigan State University.
+He also served as an instructor of mathematics at Beaufort High School in Beaufort, South Carolina, Graduate Teaching Assistant and Assistant Professor of Institutional Research at Michigan State University.

-He earned the B.S. degree in mathematics and the M.Ed. degree in mathematics education from South Carolina State University.
-The Ph.D. in Higher Education/Institutional research was earned from Michigan State University.
+He earned the B.S. degree in Mathematics and the M.Ed. degree in mathematics education from South Carolina State University.
+The Ph.D. in Higher Education/Institutional Research was earned from Michigan State University.
 Hugine is the author of three mathematics textbooks and numerous articles and presentations on higher education evaluation and assessment.
 He has been the recipient of a number of grants aimed at increasing the participation of minorities in the STEM disciplines and increasing students’ performance in the STEM disciplines.

 In addition, there have been a number of high-level partnerships.
-They include signing a Memorandum of Understanding with the Via College of Osteopathic Medicine in partnership with Auburn University; signing a mentor-protégé agreement with NASA/Pratt Whitney Rocketdyne, which was only the third such agreement with a historically black college or university; and signing an MOU with Nanjing Forestry University in China and Universidade Federal De Roraima in Brazil.
+They include signing a Memorandum of Understanding with the Via College of Osteopathic Medicine in partnership with Auburn University; signing a mentor-protégé agreement with NASA/Pratt Whitney Rocketdyne which was only the third such agreement with an historically black college or university; and signing an MOU with Nanjing Forestry University in China and Universidade Federal De Roraima in Brazil.